Partner access quickstart

 Partner identity is distinct from both consumer and B2B-customer identity:

-- External humans, not your customers.
-Partners access your tools to do work for you.
+External users, not your customers.
+Partners use your tools to do work for you.
 They're accountable to an outside employer, so you want their home IdP to be the source of truth for their identity.

-- Lifecycle is everything.
+Lifecycle management is critical.
 Onboarding is fast, rotation is routine, and offboarding must be automatic when the contract ends or the partner relationship changes.
-Stale partner access is a top audit finding.
+Stale partner access is a common audit finding.

 Architecture at a glance

 The partner portal is often the primary entry point.
-Some teams build it with SecureAuth; others plug an existing portal into SecureAuth as the authorization layer.
+Some teams build it with SecureAuth; others connect an existing portal to SecureAuth as the authorization layer.
 Either way, SecureAuth handles identity brokering, per-partner policy, and scoped token issuance.

 Federate with each partner's identity

 Most partners already run their own IdP.
-Bring-your-own-identity keeps you out of their user directory and off the hook for their password resets and offboarding.
+Bring-your-own-identity keeps you out of their user directory and removes responsibility for their password resets and offboarding.

 - Integrate SSO Identity Providers per Organization, with SAML or OIDC federation and just-in-time user provisioning.